 1. This may remind us of the discussion of Paul Weiss’ work in Chapter 6 (“Context: Dare We Call It Holism?”).
 Weiss shows how the relatively chaotic and unpredictable molecular activity within a cell is constrained at a higher level toward the order we can observe in the cell as a whole.
 I take Weiss’ “order” to be closely akin to what I mean here by “meaning”.

-2. The nature of this “meaning” may become clearer in the example of leaf sequences” given in Chapter 12 (“Is a Qualitative Biology Possible?”).
+2. The nature of this “meaning” was illuminated from one angle in the example of leaf sequences” given in Chapter 12 (“Is a Qualitative Biology Possible?”).

 Also, what I am saying about writing is basically true for all kinds of writing, not just writing about living processes.
 But it is best here not to raise too many different issues.
 Only consider this: writing, regardless of one’s topic, is itself a living activity, and is wholly concerned with meaning.
 It makes no sense to radically or absolutely distinguish between such human activity and the performances of animals — and least of all to insert a natural/unnatural dividing line between the two.